Can I hire an attorney?

 How long do I have to wait for my case to be heard?

-Amador County has its own Superior Court.
-Time between when the case is filed to when the case is heard vary amongst each County (and even within the same County).
-Usually, the hearing for your small claims court case should be between twenty and seventy days after the case was filed.
+Each County has its own Superior Court.
+The length of time between when the case is filed and when the hearing is varies for each county in California (and even within each county).
+Generally, you will go to court between twenty and seventy days after the claim is filed.
 Because of state cuts to the Amador County Superior Court budget, most hearings are set well past the seventy days.

 In Amador County, small claims court cases are heard in 1 courthouse across the County.
 The website address for Amador County Superior Court is: www.amadorcourt.org.
-Here are the following locations where Small Claims Court cases are heard in Amador County:
+Here are the locations:

 The Main Courthouse is located at:500 Argonaut Lane Jackson, CA 95642